 There is every activity to try in Herefordshire including pottery making, creative writing, walking, mountain climbing, shooting, felting, cooking and upholstery to name but a few.
-Take a peak at our ideas and visit our website for more.
-Download our handy ideas guide.
+Take a peak at our ideas for Active & Creative Breaks in Herefordshire.
+For more great ideas use our handy Great Combo Destinations in Herefordshire Guide.

 READY FOR A CHALLENGE?
 Walk, Scramble or Climb Summit Mountaineering has it all… Based in the beautiful Symonds Yat valley, Summit Mountaineering are adventure experts.
 Whether you’re after your first foray into the mountains, trying rock climbing for the first time or are after some advanced technical instruction, then Summit Mountaineering is the right place for you.
 All the instructors are qualified to the highest level and offer safe hands to guide you through a unique range of activities to suit all ages and abilities whether, adults, children, families or groups.
 Trekking, scrambling, rock climbing, abseiling, zip lines and more; and, for the really adventurous there is an ‘extreme hotel’ Call the team on 07896947557 to discuss your requirements.